bkdegroe/BIS15W2021_bdegroen/README.md

 # Berlin's BIS 15L Repository

-Welcome!
+Hello there!
 This repository includes the coding mistakes and internal screaming of a BIS 15L student at UC Davis who is praying that she's using this correctly.

 ## Contact Info